Commercial Kitchen Layout Tips

 - Create temperature zones.
 Conserve energy and keep food safe by creating separate zones for heat producing and cooling appliances.

 - Choose appliances wisely.
-Opt for energy efficient appliances to reduce your environmental footprint and save money on the cost of fuel.
+Choose energy efficient appliances to reduce your environmental footprint and save money on the cost of fuel.
 Choose equipment that can be serviced and repaired locally to avoid downtime.

 - Meet with inspectors.
 Meet with your local inspector to review the plans for your commercial kitchen space, to identify any potential issues and ensure all requirements and regulations will be met before work begins.